Duet3D/wiki-content/User_manual/Machine_configuration/robot_screw_theory.md

 - coordinate free geometric descriptions and calculations
 - e.g. normals, intersections, unions
 - in all dimensions and mixing them
+- proving trigonometric, geometric and other theorems with ease

 GA is like an onion, starting simple with option to solve complex problems with more advanced methods:
 - vector and matrix calculations